XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/set-up-multi-signing.md

 ---
 # Set Up Multi-Signing

-[Multi-signing](multi-signing.html) is one of three ways to authorize [transactions](transaction-basics.html) for the XRP Ledger, alongside signing with [regular keys and master keys](cryptographic-keys.html).
-You can configure your [address](accounts.html) to allow any combination of the three methods to authorize transactions.
+Multi-signing is one of three ways to authorize transactions for the XRP Ledger, alongside signing with regular keys and master keys.
+You can configure your address to allow any combination of the three methods to authorize transactions.

 This tutorial demonstrates how to enable multi-signing for an address.

 ## Prerequisites

-- You must have a funded XRP Ledger [address](accounts.html) with enough spare XRP to send transactions and meet the [reserve requirement](reserves.html) of a new signer list.
+- You must have a funded XRP Ledger account with enough spare XRP to send transactions and meet the reserve requirement of a new signer list.

-    - With the [MultiSignReserve amendment][] enabled, multi-signing requires 2 XRP for the account reserve, regardless of the number of signers and signatures you use.
-(The MultiSignReserve amendment has been enabled in the production XRP Ledger since **2019-04-07**.)
+    - Multi-signing requires 2 XRP for the account reserve, regardless of the number of signers and signatures you use.

-    - If you are on a test network that does not have the [MultiSignReserve amendment][] enabled, multi-signing requires more than the usual amount of XRP for the [account reserve](reserves.html), increasing with the number of signers in the list.
+    - If you are on a test network that does not have the [MultiSignReserve amendment][] enabled, multi-signing requires more than the usual amount of XRP for the account reserve, increasing with the number of signers in the list.

 - You must have access to a tool that can generate key pairs in the XRP Ledger format.
 If you are using a `rippled` server for this, you must have admin access because the [wallet_propose method][] is admin-only.

     - Alternatively, if you are authorizing others who already have XRP Ledger addresses to be signers for your address, you only need to know the account addresses of those people or entities.

 - Multi-signing must be available.
-(The MultiSign amendment has been enabled in the production XRP Ledger since **2016-06-27**.)

 ## 1. Design Your Configuration